soiryl-pas/nixos-config/README.md

 ## Caveats
 * User service plasma-kwallet-pam.service consistently fails as its functionality is implemented in /etc/profile.
 This should be irrelevant, but could lead to unexplained behaviour in Plasma.
-* In the current setup, TTY Environments cannot declare and save new passwords, only graphical interfaces can.
-After decleration and saving in kwallet, they are however available in the TTY as well.
-This is due to QT\_QPA\_ENVIRONMENT=offscreen (necessary for using kwallet in TTYs) misbehaving for new passwords.
-It is thus also not recommended to start graphical sessions in TTYs, as they will inherit this environmental variable and (probably) disable all QT-Applications (or the whole of Plasma).
 * The official minecraft launcher is tagged as broken and nonfunctional, and Modrinth doesn't really work as well.
 The official nixos-wiki recommends Prismlauncher.
 * Home-Manager likes to break .desktop-file-icons on the Plasma-Taskbar when rebuilding.